Varde–Nørre Nebel railway line: The Vestbanen railway company

-Vestbanen A/S, also known as Varde-Nørre Nebel Jernbane (VNJ), is a Danish railway company.
-Formerly owned by Ribe County (until the Danish Municipal Reform of 2007), the company leased its trains and infrastructure to Arriva, which operates Vestbanen's railway line between Varde and Nørre Nebel since 2002.
+The railway line is owned and was previously operated by the railway company Vestbanen A/S, previously known as Varde-Nørre Nebel Jernbane (VNJ).
+Formerly owned by Ribe County (until the Danish Municipal Reform of 2007), the company leased its trains and infrastructure to Arriva, which has operates Vestbanen's railway line since 2002.
 Established in 1903, the company was originally headquartered in Varde, but is now administered from the county's offices in Ribe.
 The company is wholly owned by the Region of Southern Denmark.